GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation

-We finally use the P2 weighting loss \eqref{eq9} for the DDPM training (Hyper-parameter details described later).
-It is to be noted that, architecturally, DDPM solves a regression task using a UNet-like base network, which takes the noisy image (along with the time embedding) as the input to predict the noise content as shown in Fig. \ref{fig:framework}(a).
+We finally use the P2 weighting loss \eqref{eq9} for the DDPM training (hyperparameter details are described later).
+It is to be noted that, architecturally, DDPM solves a regression task using a U-Net-like base network, which takes the noisy image (along with the time embedding) as the input to predict the noise content as shown in Fig. \ref{fig:framework}(a).
 We use all the available unannotated images from the set $\mathcal{S}_{\text{pr}}$ to train the network in a self-supervised manner to obtain a rich set of representations $f_{\theta}$ for the input data distribution.
-Note that our objective of training a DDPM is not data generation but self-supervised representation learning. \\ Post-training, we propose to use the exact same base UNet (obtained via DDPM training) to fine-tune for the downstream H\&E stained histopathological image segmentation tasks Fig. \ref{fig:framework}(b).
+Note that our objective of training a DDPM is not data generation but self-supervised representation learning.

+Post-training, we propose to use the same base U-Net at timestamp $t=0$ (obtained via DDPM training) to fine-tune for the downstream H\&E stained histopathological image segmentation tasks (refer Fig. \ref{fig:framework}(b)).
 The timestamp is added as an embedding layer with $t \in \{0\}$ since the downstream task does not involve or require noisy predictions.
 In other words, $\mathbf{x}_{0}$ is enough without any need for the noisy versions $\mathbf{x}_{1}, \mathbf{x}_{2}, \dots, \mathbf{x}_{T}$.
 The segmentation network is then trained using a multi-loss function proposed in the next section.